Effective Kotlin Item 46: Avoid member extensions

 Avoid, not prohibit

 This rule does not apply everywhere.
 The most obvious situation in which member extensions need to be used is when we define DSL builders (as presented in Item 35: Consider defining a DSL for complex object creation).
-Member extensions are also useful when we need to define a function that is called on some scope.
+Member extensions are also useful when we need to define a function that is called on some object representing a scope.
 One example might be a member function that produces a

 We prefer to avoid member extensions, but we use them if they are the best option we have.